-Today’s interview is with Amelia Gapin, a transgender runner who was a cover model in 2016 on Women’s Running Magazine.
-She is relentlessly herself and helps us learn more about what her life day to day is like.
-She is a true role model for others and helping us to see an issue that often does not get attention.
-Amelia and I tackle some of the controversy around transgender runners and their issues.
+Today’s interview is with Amelia Gapin, a transgender runner who was a Women’s Running magazine cover model in 2016.
+She is relentlessly herself and helps us learn more about what her day-to-day life is like.
+She is a true role model for others, helping us to see an issue that often does not get attention.
+Amelia and I tackle some of the controversy around transgender runners.

 What you will learn about:

-- How she co-founded MyTransHealth to help those who needed assistance navigating the healthcare options they needed.
+- How she co-founded MyTransHealth to help those who need assistance navigating healthcare options.

-- The meaning of Cisgender (you identify with the gender you were at birth) and Transgender (where you identify with the opposite gender of that assigned at birth)
+- The meaning of “cisgender” (you identify with the gender you were at birth) and “transgender” (you identify with the opposite gender of that assigned at birth)

-- How being a transgender person is not all unicorns and rainbows and all the issues that they face from where they would be housed in a prison, bathroom bills, service in the military, etc. How even the sound of your voice can cause issues day to day.
+- How being a transgender person is not all unicorns and rainbows.
+They face many issues: where they would be housed in a prison, which bathroom to use, service in the military, etc. Even the sound of your voice can cause issues day to day.

-- How, like most of us, she hated running in the beginning but soon came to love being able to get out and have time to think and be alone with her thoughts and be able to work things out in her head.
+- How, like most of us, she initially hated running but soon came to love being able to get out and have time to think and be alone with her thoughts.

 - How she loves Disneyworld and her favorite ride is the Jungle Cruise because she loves bad puns and jokes.